International

 - Conservative Party: centre-right; believes in free-market economy, strong military and traditional cultural values;

-- The Scottish National Party (SNP): centre-left;
+- Scottish National Party (SNP): centre-left;

-- The Democratic Unionist Party: right-wing;
+- Democratic Unionist Party: right-wing;

-- The Reform UK (Brexit Party): Eurosceptic
+- Reform UK (Brexit Party): right-wing, Eurosceptic;

 Executive Power